 In Rwanda, as a result of VSO programmes, the number of women in leadership positions increased from 65 to 83 and the number of people with disabilities in leadership positions increased from 58 to 73.
 The 29 cooperatives supported by us increased their yield saving from 2,675,500 Rwandan franc (RWF) (around £2,700) to 22,470,000 RWF (around £23,000) in total.

-Nearly all Rwandan children are enrolled in primary school, but the quality of much education is a cause for concern.
+Nearly all Rwandan children are enrolled in primary school, but the quality of much of this education is a cause for concern.
 Children are leaving school without a decent level of literacy and numeracy.
 There are also high rates of repetition, especially the first year of primary, which is repeated by 70% of children.

-The Government of Rwanda introduced early childhood education (ECE) in 2013 to combat some of these issues.
+The government of Rwanda introduced early childhood education (ECE) in 2013 to combat some of these issues.
 However, most teachers are unqualified and struggling with a lack of resources.

-VSO Rwanda is supporting the Ministry of Education to improve the quality of primary and pre-primary education by working in schools and with all established teacher training colleges in the country to build teachers’ ability to use learner-centred teaching methodologies to improve the quality of learning, even in very low-resource settings.
+VSO Rwanda is supporting the Ministry of Education to improve the quality of primary and pre-primary education by working in schools and with established teacher training colleges in the country to build teachers’ ability to use learner-centred teaching methodologies to improve the quality of learning, even in very low-resource settings.